-- 31. As summarised in the Agenda Paper 4A for the April 2019 meeting, regarding designation and de-designation of derivatives, the IASB tentatively decided that formal designation is required and should occur when the entity completes the necessary documentation requirements, as detailed in paragraphs 48 and 49 of this paper.
-While designation can occur on an individual or group basis, an entity must demonstrate sufficient specificity to enable performance assessment (see paragraphs 53 and 58 of this paper for the performance assessment). - 32.
-In addition, the IASB tentatively decided that the DRM model should not allow voluntary de-designation of a derivative when the risk management objective for that particular derivative remains the same. - 33.
-The IASB tentatively decided that the DRM model should allow the designation of a proportion of the notional amount of a derivative, such as a percentage of its notional amount, however, a designated derivative may not be designated for a part of its change in fair value that results from only a portion of the time period during which the designated derivative remains outstanding.
+- 29. As summarised in the Agenda Paper 4A for the April 2019 meeting, regarding designation and de-designation of derivatives, the IASB tentatively decided that formal designation is required and should occur when the entity completes the necessary documentation requirements, as detailed in paragraphs 47 and 48 of this appendix.
+While designation can occur on an individual or group basis, an entity must demonstrate sufficient specificity to enable performance assessment (see paragraphs 54 55 of this appendix for the performance assessment). - 30.
+In addition, the IASB tentatively decided that the DRM model should not allow voluntary de-designation of a derivative when the risk management objective for that particular derivative remains the same. - 31.
+The IASB tentatively decided that the DRM model should allow the designation of a proportion of the notional amount of a derivative, such as a percentage of its notional amount, however, a designated derivative cannot be designated for a part of its change in fair value that results from only a portion of the time period during which the designated derivative remains outstanding.